arjun-g/electron-clipboard-extended/README.md

 * `listener` Function (optional) - If `listener` is not passed all listeners of the event will be removed

 Returns clipboard - Chainable method

+## NOTE

+Linux users, attention please!
+On Linux, the clipboard cannot be used befor app ready.
+If you import the clipboard before the application ready, once you paste text into the electron's input field, the application would come into unresponsive.
+(And it would also occur some other bugs which are hard to find out)